wp-plugins/recently-edited-content-widget/readme.txt

 * Excerpt length - number of words (0 = hide)
 * Show only your edits
 * What post types to show
-* What post status to show
+* What post statuses to show

 == Installation ==